ac-freeman/adder-codec-rs/README.md

 `adder-codec-rs = "0.1.8"`

-## Examples
+# Examples

 Clone this repository to run example executables provided in `src/bin`

-### Transcode framed video to ADΔER
+## Transcode framed video _to_ ADΔER events
+We can transcode an arbitrary framed video to the ADΔER format.
 Run the program `/src/bin/framed_video_to_adder.rs`.
 You will need to adjust the parameters for the FramedSourceBuilder to suit your needs, as described below.

 ```
  let mut source =